 If you choose flavored or sweetened yogurts, they may contain a lot of added sugar, which can lead to excess calories (energy), thereby reducing the overall health benefits of this snack.

-“If you consume sugary yogurt, it can lead to increased blood sugar and weight gain,” says Gervacio.
+“If you consume yogurt with sugar, it can lead to increased blood sugar and weight gain,” says Gervacio.

 Because of its small volume and added sugar, dried yogurt can easily cause users to gain weight and increase blood sugar.

 When the water is removed, the yogurt is reduced to a small piece.
-Although this makes dried yogurt more convenient and portable, the portion size is reduced, leading to people consuming too much at one time, which can lead to weight gain.
+Although this makes dried yogurt more convenient and portable, the portion size is reduced, making it easy for people to consume too much at one time, which can lead to weight gain.

 However, aside from the risk of choking due to their dry texture, expert Shafqat believes that dried yogurts do not pose any major health risks, as long as they are made from natural yogurt and consumed in moderation.